LSPR Technology Overview

 LamdaGen’s Localized Surface Plasmon Resonance (LSPR) platform is based upon its nano-structured metallic thin-film surfaces.
 These patented surfaces form a powerful biosensor to detect real-time biomolecular interactions through precise monitoring of light interacting with the LSPR active surface.

-Localized Surface Plasmon Resonance (LSPR) is a well-researched nano-based technology and has been credibly researched in academic circles.
-LSPR is shown to have performance advantages over existing diagnostic technologies, including speed and sensitivity.
-LamdaGen is the first to commercialize LSPR.
+LSPR has significant performance advantages over existing diagnostic technologies, including speed, simplicity and sensitivity.
+LamdaGen is the first company to commercialize LSPR.

 In its simplest form, LamdaGen’s LSPR technology requires a light source and its nano-structured LSPR biochip.
 There is no need for adaptive elements to couple the light to the localized plasmons of the nano-structured surface.
 Among the broad spectrum of light, one wavelength resonantly couples to the localized plasmons on the biochip surface and is dominantly absorbed.